walnuthq/madara-docs/docs/quickstart/run_appchain.md

 ## Summary

 With the CLI it's easy to start your own Appchain.
-In the near future we will post more guides on how to utilize and get familiar with your Appchain.
+In the near future, we will post more guides on how to utilize and get familiar with your Appchain.